legendu-net/blog/misc/content/2020-01-16-tips-on-autogluon.markdown

 1. AutoGluon auto saves all models into the specified output directory during training.
     And the save models can be load back using the `load` method of the corresponding predictor.

+## Questions

+Can I choose a model to save and choose a model to load?

 ## Customization